Detergent enzymes: Leather manufacturing

 The leather industry was historically considered noxious due to the leather-making process.
 The traditional procedure involved soaking animal hides in a mixture of urine and lime to remove unwanted hairs, flesh and fat, then kneading them in dog or pigeon feces with bare feet.
 The subsequent discharge and refuse disposal was severely hazardous to both human health and the environment because of the high amounts of concentrated sulfide and chromium in the effluence.

 This method was eventually discarded by the industry in the early 20th century following Röhm's discovery, replaced by a more eco-friendly process involving detergent enzymes.
 Consequently, hazardous sodium sulfide (used to remove animal hair from hides) usage is lessened by 60%, while water usage for soaking and hair cutting is lowered by 25%.
 Additionally, toxic pollution and emissions have been reduced by 30%.
 These enzymes have never completely substituted the industrial chemicals.
 Nevertheless, the working conditions, wastewater quality, and processing times have been greatly improved.

 Replacement for phosphate and synthetic surfactants

 Increased legislation has led to a limit on the laundry detergent industry's use of environmentally-unfriendly synthetic surfactants and phosphate salts.
 In a bid to produce more environmentally-friendly products, several detergent manufacturers have increased their use of enzymes in the production process in combination with lower concentrations of the surfactants and phosphates.
 These biologically active enzymes include bacteria, yeast, and mushrooms, which produce less chemical pollution and decompose certain toxicants.

+Improved stain removal

+Enzymes can remove stains that other laundry detergent additives cannot.

+Reduced toxicity

+Relative to other laundry additives, enzymes have a better safety profile.